milenalilova/theOutdoorChronicles/README.md

 - **Install dependencies**
   ` pip install -r requirements.txt `
 - **Settings** - for environment variables please use the Google Docs file provided with the survey
+- Read comments in the caller.py file, at manage.py level

+- Run caller.py file to cerate database records.

 ## Features
 - **Explore Trails**: Explore detailed profiles of hiking trails and the wildlife associated with them, together with recorded user experiences, statistics, and photographs.